Make Fire Cider ~ To keep you healthy and strong, all year long!

 - Black pepper.
 This is especially important when using turmeric, as it vastly increases the activity and bio-availability of turmeric’s healing active ingredient – curcumin.

-- Dried homegrown calendula blossoms, for an extra kick of anti-inflammatory and fever-reducing action.
+- Dried homegrown calendula flowers, for an extra kick of anti-inflammatory and fever-reducing action.
 Read more about how to grow, harvest, dry, and use calendula here.

 Note that most all recipes online are per quart jar, so this is what I am sharing below.
 We scaled up (times four) to fill two half-gallon jars as shown.
 We figure that given the effort to make it, and how quickly you can go through it, why not make a larger batch at once?